Thekkady – Tiger Reserve, India

 We stayed at Aranya Nivas, a hotel run by Kerala Tourism, within the Periyar tiger reserve.
 The hotel was in the midst of a botanical forest, which stretched over acres and acres and was inhabited by common langurs and the nilgiri langurs ( monkeys), deer, elephants and wild boars .
 All this on the shores of the River Periyar.
 The boat trip in Thekkady is one of the must-do things .
 There are diesel boats which take you on a one and half hour trip down the river so that you can see the animals in their natural habitat.

 There were some more monkeys across the river….but no TIGER!!! .
-The Indian family, (from the U.S.) behind me consisted of parents with 2 boys aged around 12 and 6.
-The 6 year old was obviously disheartened at not being able to see the promised animals and wanted to return.
-So, there was a constant chatter with the parents keeping him distracted with facts from discovery channel.
-Indian parents (no matter where they have lived) can be a little pushy.
-Every experience has to be one of learning or else it’s useless.
-A child cannot be allowed to dream away.
-He must question, relate and be very much alert at all times for the parents to be satisfied.
-So there I was cruising on the boat, away from the city trying to enjoy the wind in my hair, in nature’s midst a silent spectator of the battle raging behind me between the over-controlling dad and the 6 year old.
-Well, I would be lying if I said, it did not bug me but I shuddered to think what may have gone through other peoples minds, when I did it when my kids were younger; trying to fill their little brains with all the knowledge I had acquired over decades.
-I was as much an Indian parent as any other!
+An Indian family of four, (note from the U.S. of A) sat behind me – parents and 2 boys aged around 12 and 6.
+The 6 year old had been promised that there would be tigers, the ones he saw on T.V. .
+He was obviously disheartened at not being able to see the promised animals and wanted to return to shore.
+This led to a constant chatter; the parents desperately trying to distract the impatient child with facts from discovery channel.
+Indian parents (no matter where they have lived) can be a little pushy; actually very pushy (maybe second only to the Chinese).
+Every experience has to be one of learning or else it’s deemed useless.
+A child simply cannot be allowed to dream away.
+He must question, must relate and must be very much alert at all times if he has to succeed and every experience is an endeavor towards achieving that success.
+“Endeavors for an experience are nonsense”, in the minds of an Indian parent.
+So there I was cruising on the boat, away from the city trying desperately to enjoy the wind in my hair, in nature’s midst, but instead becoming a silent spectator of the battle raging behind me between a over-controlling father and a equally stubborn (which is acceptable) 6 year old.
+Well, I would be lying if I said, it did not bug me but I shuddered to think what may have gone through peoples minds, when I had done the very same thing in the not-so-distant past, when the girls’ were younger.
+I had been equally “pushy” trying to fill their little brains with all the knowledge I had acquired over several decades.
+As much an Indian parent as any other!

 With the boat trip coming to an end, we were informed, the tigers don’t come out much in the monsoon, so the odds of finding one had been low to start with.
 However, this only meant another reason to visit the heart of nature in the Summers ( April to June)😊.